Bickenhill: History

 The manor of Bickenhill was held by Edward the Confessor, by Alward, and then by Turchil.
-It is recorded in the Domesday Book of 1086.
+The manor was recorded as Bichehelle in the Domesday Book of 1086.
 The descendants of Turchil, the Arden family, settled in the area and adopted the surname 'de Bickenhill,' though spelt differently.
 The name developed into de Bickenhill in the 13th century.
 In 1295, Alice de Langley gave herself the title Lady of Bickenhill.
 A manor then developed in Bickenhill and by the 15th century, there were two manors.
 It is believed that both manors shared rights by the end of the century.
-The manors were no longer existing by the end of the 16th century.
+The manors no longer existed by the end of the 16th century.